Grades, Progression and Graduation

 To Request a Discovery Credit Grading Option for a Course

-THE DISCOVERY CREDIT APPLICATION FOR FALL/WINTER 2019 TERM IS CLOSED.
+THE DISCOVERY CREDIT APPLICATION FOR SUMMER 2021 COURSES WILL BE AVAILABLE STARTING ON MAY 10TH.

 Students in eligible programs can apply to designate a course as a Discovery Credit after they have enrolled in the course.